Dummiesman/UnityTextMeshProUpgrader/README.md

 **Notes**
 - Does not create undo  history, save before using if you're worried!

-- Does not update scripts or references, that's left to you
+- Does not update scripts or references, that's left to you.

-- Does not create font assets, that's also left to you
+- Does not create font assets, that's also left to you.

+- This expects TMPro fonts to be under the default output path and default output name.